 This technique takes a little longer than the others, and you need access to HDR software.
 However, the quality of the final images far outweighs the inconveniences.

 The technique is called HDR photography, and it's the one most professional photographers use.

 There are various photo applications that can merge multiple exposures to HDR.
-Look for software that can process interior shots in a way that helps sell the property.
-Photomatix Pro is first choice among many professionals because it offers presets optimized for interiors, achieving the natural look they strive for.
+Many pro real estate photographers choose Photomatix Pro because it offers natural looking presets optimized for interiors

 Learn about the HDR merging technique for interiors in the HDR Tutorial for Real Estate Photography.